Newsletter January 2013

 Judge Rules News Agencies Cannot Use Twitter Photos Without Permission

-It seems the internet is getting a bit more cut-throat these days with the social media sites all looking at new ways to monetise their traffic.
+It seems the internet is getting a bit more cut-throat these days.
+What with the social media sites all looking at new ways to monetise their traffic.
 Always remember, what appears to be free or what is offered for free by many of the massive social media websites will eventually sting you one way or another.

-Instagram got into trouble when they tried to silently roll out new terms and conditions that allowed them to sell the rights of all images uploaded to their site to be used for stock!
+Instagram got into trouble when they tried to silently roll out new terms and conditions.
+Terms that allowed them to sell the rights of all images uploaded to their site to be used for stock!
 Amazing, and after a massive 50% reduction of users in a few short days, they backtracked!

 Twitter also hit the news when news agencies around the world starting using private images for news stories as in the example below.
-Luckily, the judge ruled that this could no longer be done:

 Getty Sell Out…Just Like Instagram?

 This was only discovered after some shrewd iStock contributors uncovered what is happening.
 It turns out that the Getty photographer only receives $12 as part of the deal for which they had no idea they had signed up for.
-More below:

 When is a Photo Not a Photo?